Skip to content

 Syfy’s Defiance and Transmedia TV Gold

 My interest in transmedia storytelling exists at the intersection of my obsessions with participatory culture, new media, and entertainment.
-I believe storytellers can create deeper experiences for… Read more “Syfy’s Defiance and Transmedia TV Gold”
+I believe storytellers can create deeper experiences for their audiences when they unfold a story and its world via multiple venues, … Read more

 January 10, 2013October 4, 2013 by Fred Gooltz